 Office Space in the City of London

 Many of the impressive, grand office buildings and skyscrapers, which boast impressive panoramic views over London, offer a mix of open plan, coworking and private office space with manned receptions, 24 hour access, maintenance support, state-of-the-art technology facilities, meeting rooms and on-demand conference rooms.
 Businesses can choose from serviced and managed premises and the option of furnished or unfurnished office space.

 The City is one of the best connected areas of London, providing companies renting offices in the area with fantastic transport links across London and beyond.
-The majority of the London Underground’s lines run through The City, connecting with all underground stations.
+The majority of the London Underground’s lines operate through The City, connecting with all underground stations.
 Liverpool Street, Fenchurch Street and Cannon Street are longer-distance rail terminals, whilst Moorgate provides services to Hertfordshire.
-The Docklands Light Railway (DLR) has two stations in The City - Tower Gateway and Bank.
+There are two Docklands Light Railway (DLR) stations in The City - Tower Gateway and Bank.

 The A1, A10, A3, A4 and A40 road routes start from The City and lead out of London via six bridges including Blackfriars Bridge, London Bridge, Southwark Bridge and Cannon Street Railway Bridge.
 There are two bus stations in The City, in Aldgate and at Liverpool Street, providing plenty of routes including a night bus service.

 One London River Services pier is located on the Thames within The City and provides regular passenger services.